mdomagk/personal-website/content/event/ICHQP2022/index.md

 location: Naples, Italy

-summary: Speaker for the 20th International Conference on Harmonics and Quality of Power (ICHQP)
+summary: Speaker for the Special Session on Forecasting and Analytics for Power Quality Problems

 abstract: Presenting a method to identify long-term trends in time series of continuous Power Quality parameters, which can support network operators with the early detection of fundamental changes in Power Quality levels.

 # Talk start and end times.